lycus/mci/docs/type_system.rst

     example, ``float64[]``).
   - Vector types: Similar to arrays, but they have a fixed, static length (i.e. ``float64[3]``).
+  - Static array types: Similar to vectors, but live 'in place' where they are used (i.e. in a structure or a register).
+For example, ``int{3}``.
   - Function pointer types: These point to a function which can be invoked indirectly.
 They contain a calling convention, return type and parameter types (for example, ``int32(float32, float64)`` would be a pointer to a